 Why did I not create this recipe earlier?
 I am sure if I did, I would have made it so many times by now.
 However, it never came to my mind to make a vegan key lime pie, until recently, when we had so many limes at home.
 And do you know what I love most about this pie?
 It’s light, creamy, tangy, and very delicious!
 The recipe is not only plant-based (egg-free, dairy-free), it’s also oil-free, refined sugar-free, and nut-free!

 To be honest, I never ate a “real” (non-vegan) key lime pie before.
-I know they contain eggs, sour cream, condensed milk and other not really healthy ingredients.
-Since my baked vegan cheesecake turned out super delicious, I decided to create a similar recipe but this time I left out the cashews to make the recipe nut-free.
+I know they contain eggs, sour cream, condensed milk, and other not really healthy ingredients.
+Since my baked vegan cheesecake turned out super delicious, I decided to create a similar recipe and it turned out so creamy and delicious.

 As mentioned before, this vegan key lime pie can be made nut-free.
 The crust contains ground oats, shredded unsweetened coconut, maple syrup (you can use any other liquid sweetener), and 2 chia eggs.
 That’s it, just 4 ingredients.
-For the cream, I used silken tofu, maple syrup, lime juice, sunflower seed butter, and cornstarch.
-Another great nut-free alternative would be coconut butter.
-You can, of course, use cashew butter, almond butter or any other nut butter of choice if you can eat nuts.
+For the cream, I used silken tofu (read below for a soy-free version), maple syrup, lime juice, coconut butter, and cornstarch.
+You can, of course, use cashew butter, almond butter or any other nut butter of choice if you aren’t nut-free.

 - Refined sugar-free